-Inspired by the offerings from local farmers and provisioners, chef Mark Denham’s cuisine shows California flair, with seasonal dishes like autumn endive salad with pear, steamed clams with housemade linguica, potatoes and kale, and a great burger!
-A cozy, new bar now offers cocktails in addition to the best wine selection in town.
-The bottle shop next door provides a world-class selection of wines, and a welcoming seating area for sampling them.
+Inspired by the offerings from local farmers and provisioners, Soif’s cuisine shows California flair with super, seasonal dishes, all paired with local and exotic wines (and a great burger!).
+A cozy, new bar offers cocktails in addition to the best wine selection in town.
+The bottle shop next door provides a world-class selection of wines and a welcoming seating area for sipping and tasting.
 Raw oysters and live jazz every Monday.
-Open Su–Th 5–9pm, F–Sa 5–10pm.
-Wine bar opens noon Tu–Sa, 5pm Su–M.
+Open M–Th 5–9pm, F–Sa 5–10pm.
+Retail Shop & wine bar opens at noon Tu–Sa, and at 5pm Mondays.

 West End Tap & Kitchen

 334D Ingalls Street